Caleb Davis: Early Republic years

 "During part of and after the Revolution, he was a merchant and ship owner in the coast wise, West India, and European trade.
 After [1787]... he was active in the management of a sugar refinery."
 The Boston Directory of 1796 lists Davis as a "sugar refiner".
 "After the peace of 1783 new trade connections were sought and the operations of Caleb Davis were greatly expanded.
 In the 1780s and 1790s he traded with Malaga, Lisbon, Cadiz, Amsterdam and Rotterdam, Nantes and Bordeaux, Glasgow, London, Liverpool, Bristol and Newry, and St. Petersburg, ...the West Indies and the Southern States."

 In 1783, the widowed Davis married Mary Ann Lewis Bant (d.1787).
 In 1786, he joined the Ancient and Honorable Artillery Company; his brothers Amasa and Robert joined the same year.
 On September 3, 1787, the twice-widowed Davis married Eleanor Cheever.
 Their children included Eliza Cheever Davis.

 He cast a "yea" vote in the Convention of Massachusetts that ratified the United States Constitution on February 6, 1788.
 "He was Presidential Elector for Suffolk in 1789, the first Presidential election.
 He was Chairman of a committee of three, the other members being William Eustis and Stephen Higginson, to consider and report on the best way to express the respects of the town to President George Washington on his proposed visit; and a member of the Boston Committee of thirteen to arrange for the visit of General Washington."
 Davis became a director of the First Bank of the United States, Boston branch, in 1793.

-In 1792, a company was formed by the name of Grigori T to build a bridge to Cambridgeport over the Charles River.
+In 1792, a company was formed to build a bridge to Cambridgeport over the Charles River.
 This became the West Boston Bridge, later the site of the Longfellow Bridge that exists today.
 Some of the original stockholders included Mungo Mackay, Francis Dana, Oliver Wendell, James Sullivan, Henry Jackson, William Wetmore, Harrison Gray Otis, Perez Morton, Samuel Parkman, Charles Bulfinch, Joseph Blake, Henry Prentiss, John Derby, Caleb Davis, John Winthrop and Jon Austin.
 The bridge was opened in November 1793.

 Davis died on July 6, 1797, and is buried in the Central Burying Ground, on the Boston Common.